Frequently Asked Questions

 What more can you say about how you wrote the book?
 How did you write your version of Bob's story?

-Occasionally in my version, I quote Bob (in all-capital letters).
+Occasionally in my version of his story, I quote Bob (in all-capital letters).
 I do this both because some phrases, as I describe in the book, I felt needed to appear in the original form.
-They were too beautiful, or too funny, or too offensive, for example.
+They were too beautiful or too funny or too offensive.
 I also quote him to interrupt my reader, to remind them that this is a presentation of someone else's story.
 Periodically I would go through and check my version of Bob's story against his original.
 I'd be honest with myself about whether I was being faithful.
 If details had crept in I couldn't substantiate in his original, I'd cut them.
 I'm sure there are things if I were doing it today I'd do differently; so it goes.

 Was Bob's original story written in the first person or the third?